ansys/pymotorcad/doc/source/getting_started/index.rst

    running_motorcad

-PyMotorCAD provides pythonic access to Ansys Motor-CAD.
+PyMotorCAD provides access to Ansys Motor-CAD via Python.

 To run PyMotorCAD, there must be a licensed copy of Motor-CAD v2023R1 or later installed locally.